 Every inventory spreadsheet template on the internet has the same problem: it's empty.

-You download a template, stare at 500 blank rows, and then spend the next 4 hours typing in supplier invoices line by line.
-The template took 2 minutes to find.
-The data entry takes the rest of your week.
+You download a template, stare at 500 blank rows, and then start typing in supplier invoices line by line.
+The template was the easy part.
+The data entry is the actual work.

 Whether you're moving from an Excel spreadsheet for inventory to Google Sheets or starting fresh, Spreadsheet Agent flips this.
 Describe what you need in plain English — that description becomes your template.
 Then upload your invoices, packing slips, and catalogs.
 The data entry happens automatically.